Brexit divorce deal text agreed by EU and UK as opponents cry foul

 The pro-Brexit DUP has ruled out any deal that treats Northern Ireland differently from the rest of the UK.

+(The story is refiled to fix editing credit; no changes to story text.)

-Additional reporting by William James, Kylie MacLellan, Andrew MacAskill, Kate Holton and Alistair Smout in London and Alistair Macdonald in Brussels; Writing by Guy Faulconbridge, editing by David Stamp, William Maclean
+Additional reporting by William James, Kylie MacLellan, Andrew MacAskill, Kate Holton and Alistair Smout in London, Alistair Macdonald in Brussels; Writing by Guy Faulconbridge, editing by Mark Heinrich